Cataldo Salerno

-Cataldo Salerno (born 1951) is an Italian politician, and the President of the Province of Enna, in the centre of Sicily.
+Cataldo Salerno (born 1 September 1951) is an Italian politician who served as president of the Province of Enna.

-He was born in Enna.
+He was born in Enna, Sicily.
 A graduate in philosophy and (honoris causa) in psychology, Salerno founded the Kore University of Enna, and is the president of the university and the president of the university's foundation.

-Salerno was elected President of the Province of Enna in 2003 with the 60% of the votes; he was a candidate of the main Italian centre-left party, Democrats of the Left.
+Salerno was elected president of the Province of Enna in 2003 with the 60% of the votes; he was a candidate of the main Italian centre-left party, Democrats of the Left.